UK lawmakers will vote on a landmark bill to gradually phase out smoking

-LONDON (AP) — British lawmakers will on Tuesday debate and vote on the government's plans to introduce a landmark smoking ban that aims to stop young people from ever smoking.
+LONDON (AP) — A plan by Britain's government to introduce a landmark smoking ban that aims to stop young people from ever smoking is expected to clear its first hurdle on Tuesday, despite vocal opposition from within Prime Minister Rishi Sunak's Conservative Party.

-The bill, a key policy announced by Conservative Prime Minister Rishi Sunak last year, will make it illegal to sell tobacco products to anyone born after January 1, 2009.
+The bill, a key policy announced by Sunak last year, will make it illegal to sell tobacco products to anyone born after January 1, 2009.
 It has the support of the opposition Labour Party and is expected to pass.
 But Sunak faces rebellion from more libertarian-minded members of his party, who criticized the proposals as “unconservative.”

-Authorities say that if passed, the bill will create modern Britain's “first smoke-free generation.”
+If passed, the bill will give Britain some of the toughest anti-smoking measures in the world.
+Authorities say it will create modern Britain's “first smoke-free generation.”

 Under the Tobacco and Vapes Bill, children turning 15 this year or younger will never be legally sold tobacco.
 The legal age of sale that people in England can buy cigarettes will be raised by one year, every year until it is eventually illegal for the whole population.

-The bill also includes measures to crack down on youth vaping, such as banning the sale of cheap disposable vapes and limiting their flavors to prevent children from becoming addicted to nicotine.
+The bill also includes measures to crack down on youth vaping, such as banning the sale of cheap disposable vapes and restricting their flavors to prevent children from becoming addicted to nicotine.

 It is currently illegal for anyone to sell cigarettes or tobacco products and vapes to people under 18 years old throughout the U.K.

-“I think that an outright ban risks being counterproductive, I think it actually risks making smoking cooler, it certainly risks creating a black market,” Conservative lawmaker Simon Clarke told the BBC.
+The bill was a “virtue-signalling piece of legislation about protecting adults from themselves in the future," Truss told Parliament during Tuesday's debate.

-Despite some opposition, the bill is expected to comfortably clear its first hurdle in the House of Commons when lawmakers vote on it later Tuesday.
+Despite the opposition, the bill is expected to comfortably clear its first hurdle in the House of Commons when lawmakers vote on it later Tuesday.

 The plans were believed to have been inspired by similar policies proposed by New Zealand under former Prime Minister Jacinda Ardern, but the country's new coalition government repealed the bill earlier this year.